We Deal in Lead A Weird West Gunslinger Adventure Game

 Warden: The thug throws the dagger at Rebecca.

-The warden rolls d6 for damage (5) But Rebecca’s waxed cotton duster (1 DEF) reduces it to 4.
+The Warden rolls d6 for damage (5) but Rebecca’s waxed cotton duster (1 DEF) reduces it to 4.
 Rebecca reduces her Grit (-4), leaving 2.

 Amy: Ouch!
 I clear my mind, slow my breathing, focus and fire again.
 (Rolls 2d6 for 7: a grazing hit, doing diminished damage for 2.)